katcosgrove/katcosgrove/speaking.md

 ### Accessibility

-All areas of the event (including any auxilliary events like official afterparties or co-located events) must be accessible to those who require mobility aids, including stages.
-Speakers should not be forced to self-identify their disability, and attendees should not need to request accomodations.
+All areas of the event (including any auxiliary events like official afterparties or co-located events) must be accessible to those who require mobility aids, including stages.
+Speakers should not be forced to self-identify their disability, and attendees should not need to request accommodations.

 Captioning should be provided, ideally live by a trained professional.
 If there is absolutely no other option, auto-generated captioning is not the greatest but will suffice.
 This is important not just for attendees who are deaf or hard of hearing, but for people who speak English as a second language or people who are neurodivergent.